narayana1987/system_design/docs/sd_scale_from_0_to_millions.md

 A journey of thousand miles begins with a single step, and building a complex system is no different.
 To start with something simple, everything is running on a single server.
 ##### Figure 1-1 shows Single Server Setup
+1. Users access websites through domain names, such as `api.mysite.com`.
+Usually, the DNS is a paid service provided by third parties and not hosted by our servers.

+2. Internet Protocol (IP) addres is returned to the browser or mobile app.